Elliott-Tay/EEP-Parking-System/README.md

 ```

 ## Overview of backend
-The backend comprises of the database that is using MySQL and three backend modules that is movement_transactions, config and season parking.
+The backend comprises of the database that is using MSSQL and three backend modules that is movement_transactions, config and season parking.
 This is for us to track car movements through our carparks, to CRUD any details in our carpark and to check seasonality parking or CRUD it as well.

 ## Overview of frontend
 It is a dashboard to see the status of the carpark to see what is going on in the carpark and for the call centre to see the status of the carpark like lot status, entry and exit movement transactions and season holders.